Towards interpretable AI with quantum annealing feature selection: Results

-To obtain a quantitative analysis, we estimate the $\text{Average Drop}\ \%$ ~\cite{chattopadhay2018gradcampp} (see Sec.\ref{sec:average_drop} for details) which essentially replaces all the pixels of the image that are excluded by the explanation map to 0 (i.e. set them to black), and then inputs this new image to the model to calculate the prediction score (accuracy).
-Therefore, the lesser $\text{Average Drop}\ \%$, the better, which implies that the explanation map obtained was already optimal and that change in the pixels does not significantly modify the accuracy of the model.
-Table \ref{tab:performance} shows the Average Drop $\%$ per class for the different methods.
-QA-$f$GradCAM achieves on average better results compared to GradCAM and GradCAM++.
-From the 10 classes, only in 4 of them GradCAM++ achieves better results than QA-$f$GradCAM.
-On the contrary, when the initial number of FMs is increased to 512, our method shows worse behavior compared to the classical counterparts.
-Despite the apparent challenge, we give in the next section \ref{sec:discussion} a possible explanation on why this potentially occurs for the current set-up of parameters we use.
+For a quantitative analysis, we estimate the $\text{Average Drop}\ \%$ ~\cite{chattopadhay2018gradcampp}, which essentially replaces all pixels excluded by the explanation map with 0 (i.e. sets them to black), then inputs this masked image to the model to calculate the prediction score.
+A lower $\text{Average Drop}\ \%$ indicates that the explanation map captures the most relevant regions and that masking the remainder does not significantly affect accuracy.
+Table~\ref{tab:performance} shows the $\text{Average Drop}\ \%$ per class for the different methods.
+QA-$f$GradCAM applied to $N_f=16$ features with $\beta=0.7$ exhibits a comparable average value with respect to classical GradCAM and GradCAM++.
+For the full ResNet-18 with $N_f=512$, SA produces explanation maps with a higher $\text{Average Drop}\ \%$ than GradCAM and GradCAM++ when $\beta = 0.7$.

+We investigate the role of $\beta$ as a potential meta-parameter that can be used to increase the model's accuracy.
+Fig.~\ref{fig:avgdrop_sa} shows the $\text{Average Drop}\ \%$ and the mean of the ratio between the selected FMs $n$ over $d$, $\frac{\langle n \rangle}{d}$ as a function of $\beta$.
+As $\beta$ increases, the linear term in the $\hat{H}_{QUBO}$ Hamiltonian dominates and more FMs are selected, reflected in the growing ratio.
+This underscores the importance of tuning $\beta$ until the $\text{Average Drop}\ \%$ converges to that of the reference CAMs.
+In our benchmark, $\beta = 0.99$ is the optimal value for the full ResNet-18 $N_f=512$, as shown in the rightest column from Tab.~\ref{tab:performance}.